denten-books/plain-text/0-intro.md

 that are lying all about because I'm used to them" [@flusser_freedom_2003, 13 and 82].
 Familiar objects pass no information to their users, according to Flusser.
 Like water that surrounds fish, they pass into the background of experience.
 Mediums become media.
-Their function is to ultimately disappear into the background: not to produce meaning but to cease production, to become a stage for meaning-making, and like the stage to disappear from view.
+They disappear into the background, cease producing meaning, become a stage for meaning-making, and like the stage disappear from view.

 The condition of exile, by contrast, allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything